 Sure, younger children may need more time and help from parents.

-As children grow older, they can take on more of the curriculum independently (without you reading it to them).
+As they grow older, children can take on more of the curriculum independently (without you reading it to them).

-This not only saves parents time but also helps develop their children’s self-learning skills.
+This saves parents time and helps develop their children’s independent learning skills.

-Kids can check their own work themselves with the answer keys that are provided.
+Kids can check their own work with the provided answer keys.

 That said…